jeka-dev/jeka/README.md

 * http://jerkar.github.io/documentation/latest/reference.html : to know the details about Jerkar behavior (version 0.6)
 * https://github.com/jerkar/jerkar-examples : Examples of project built with Jerkar (version 0.6)

+However above links reflect documentation for version 0.6.

-Built-in up-to-date documentation is available using command line by executing `jerkar help`.
+To get documentation matching version yiu are using, please refer to documentation provided inside Jerkar distrib and command line documentation available executing `jerkar help`.

 # How to build Jerkar